 Weather, including high temperatures and wet or muddy trail conditions, may lead to cancellation of this event.

-Little Explorers: 5 Senses
+Little Explorers: Cactus!

-Age: 3-6 year olds.
+Age: 3-6 year-olds.
 Participants under 18 must be accompanied by a parent or guardian.

 Parking: $3/car at Nix Nature Center parking lot.
 Parking is limited, carpooling is encouraged.